The Atacama Cosmology Telescope: Physical Properties of Sunyaev-Zel'dovich Effect Clusters on the Celestial Equator: Introduction

 While the number density of SZ-selected clusters is a potentially strong cosmological probe, the confirmation of candidates as true clusters and the determination of their masses is the first and most fundamental step.
 In this paper we provide the optical and near-infrared (NIR) confirmation of SZ cluster candidates from 504 square degrees of the 148\,GHz ACT 2009-2010 maps of the celestial equator.
 Over the ACT survey area that overlaps S82 (270\,deg$^2$) we use the $ugriz$ optical images, supplemented with targeted NIR observations, to identify 49 clusters up to $z\approx1.3$.
 For targets outside S82 we use the regular-depth SDSS data from Data Release 8 \citep[DR8;][]{DR8} to confirm 19 clusters.
 The contiguous coverage provided by SDSS allows us to investigate potential offsets between the clusters optical and SZ centroid position as well as the relation between optical richness and SZ signal.
 In a companion paper \citep{Hasselfield2012} we present a full description of the SZ cluster selection technique as well as cosmological implications using the cluster sample.
 Recently \cite{Reese2012} presented high-resolution follow-up observations with the Sunyaev-Zel'dovich Array (SZA) for a small sub-sample of the clusters presented here.

 Throughout this paper we quote cluster masses as $M_{200a}$ (or $M_{500c}$) which corresponds to the mass enclosed within a radius where the overdensity is 200 (500) times the average (critical) matter density.
-The larger radius associated with with $M_{200a}$, as opposed to $M_{500c}$, is appropriate for studies of the dynamical masses, for example.
 We assume a standard flat \lcdm\ cosmology with $\Omega_m= 0.27$ and $\Omega_\Lambda=0.73$, and $E(z)=\sqrt{\Omega_M (1+z)^3+\Omega_\Lambda}$.
 We give relevant quantities in terms of the Hubble parameter $H_0 = 70\,h_{70}$~km~s$^{-1}$ Mpc$^{-1}$.
 The assumed cosmology has a small effect on the cluster mass, for example if we assume a canonical scaling of $M\propto E(z)^{-1}$, this implies a $2\%-3\%$ increase between $\Omega_m=0.27$ and $\Omega_m=0.30$ for a flat cosmology at $0.4<z<0.8$.
 In our analysis we convert masses with respect to average or critical at different overdensities using scalings derived from a \citet[][NFW]{NFW} mass profile and the concentration-mass relation, $c(M,z)$, from simulations \citep{Duffy2008}.
 All magnitudes are in the SDSS $ugriz$ AB system and all quoted errors are 68\% confidence intervals unless otherwise stated.